Perspective | The existential dread of journalists watching the Sarah Palin trial

 But Palin says the harm to her reputation was already done, a contention that Times attorneys are busy disputing in court.
 A jury will decide who’s right about that — whether Bennet and the paper are guilty of “reckless disregard” for the truth and Palin is owed compensation, or whether (as I believe) this was a case of sloppiness and bad judgment, falling short of defaming a public figure.

-As Seth Stevenson wrote in Salon: “For anyone who’s ever worked in the media, it’s an eminently relatable disaster.”
+As Seth Stevenson wrote in Slate: “For anyone who’s ever worked in the media, it’s an eminently relatable disaster.”
 And he makes a salient point in observing that, at its heart, the case is “about a journalist on deadline, desperately searching for a hot take.”

 That’s troubling.
 It means that in this competitive, fast-paced digital era of rushing stories out ASAP, we’re likely to get more mistakes like this.
 It’s hard to slow down when your competitors are publishing right now.